 If you are in need of extra meal support, working through anxiety associated with eating different foods, or looking to integrate more flexible and social eating into your eating our Community Meal Support may be a good fit for you!

 Community Meal Support is an effective, professionally led therapeutic meal experience designed to teach and facilitate meal planning success for individuals in treatment for an eating disorder.
 This group is ideal for those who need accountability-based eating in a structured environment and ensures at least one adequate meal each day to prevent restriction and eating disorder behaviors.
 Participants are given a standard meal to support their individual nutritional needs.
 This group offers pre-meal check in and post-meal processing.
+Post meal processing includes learning therapeutic coping skills such as meditation, mindfulness, and other empirically supported strategies to assist in anxiety management and.

 The group meets Fridays from 12:15-2 p.m. at the office 1750 S. Telegraph Rd.
 Suite 102 Bloomfield Hills.
 Contact Dr. Vazzano at firstname.lastname@example.org or Patrizia Jesue, RD at email@example.com for additional information and registration.
 Group is $100 a session.
 Insurance can be billed for therapeutic group processing.